 Conservatives in Communications event hosted by Adam Honeysett-Watts | Thursday, December 10, 2020 | 7:00-8:00pm

 Are you interested in being an elected councillor?
-We invite supporters as well as connections of our patrons to hear from and put questions to three Conservative councillors who all work full-time: Cllr Cllr Oliver Cooper (Camden), Leader of the Conservative Group; Cllr Sarah Wardle (Barnet), Vice-Chairman of the Housing & Growth Committee; and Cllr Aisha Cuthbert (Bromley), Executive Assistant to the Leader.
-Kindly sponsored and chaired by do Different.
+We invited supporters as well as connections of our patrons to hear from and put questions to three Conservative councillors who all work full-time: Cllr Oliver Cooper (Camden), Leader of the Conservative Group; Cllr Sarah Wardle (Barnet), Vice-Chairman of the Housing & Growth Committee; and Cllr Aisha Cuthbert (Bromley), Executive Assistant to the Leader.

 PRCA Corporate Group event hosted by Adam Honeysett-Watts | Wednesday, December 2, 2020 | 4:15-5:00pm

 Pandemics aside, 2020 has been a tumultuous year politically and ideologically.
 Brexit has never been far from the headlines, racial justice demonstrators have swelled streets across the globe, and public debate has become ever-more polarised on issues from vaccinations to lockdown freedoms to trans rights.

 In October, the BBC introduced new guidelines that prohibited journalists from attending ‘controversial’ events such as marches or demonstrations.
 Insiders have since confirmed that Pride events and Black Lives Matter marches would likely be included in this directive.
 In September, the CEO of crypto exchange Coinbase, Brian Armstrong, released a statement explaining that his company did not take a stance on political or societal issues, as it distracts from their business focus, and offered staff who disagreed with this position the option to take voluntary redundancy (an offer 5% of their workforce has since accepted).